What is edge computing?

-In a network, data is typically sent from devices be that computers, smartphones or assembly-line robots, back to a central data centre for processing and analysis.
-For example, a robotic arm will send back reports on how many gaskets it had picked up and moved onto a conveyor belt, or to give a more mundane example, apps on your phone may relay performance data back to the developer's data centre (or cloud service) for mass analysis.
+For example, a robotic arm will send back reports on how many gaskets it has picked up and moved onto a conveyor belt, or to give a more mundane example, apps on your phone may relay performance data back to the developer's data centre (or cloud service) for mass analysis.

-The endpoints and data centre in a traditional network may be located quite far apart, potentially even on different continents.
-Historically, this hasn't posed a problem; the "velocity" aspect of big data's "three vs" refers to the torrents of data pouring into the data centre, rather than the speed with which it needs to be analysed and acted upon.
+The endpoints and the data centre in a traditional network may be located quite far apart, potentially even on different continents.
+Historically, this hasn't posed a problem, as processing that data centrally before sending it back to a device was enough for previous generation endpoints.
 Increasingly, however, connected devices - such as Internet of Things (IoT) gadgets, sensors, and machinery - are fitted with capabilities that require instantaneous data, especially when it comes to logistics and manufacturing.

 In these situations, the latency involved in sending data to and from the data centre is too great, even if it's analysed and turned around immediately.
 This is where edge computing comes in.

 Data processing and analysis in edge computing can be done in a small, on-site data centre (such as a micro data centre) or, increasingly, in the device itself.

 Real life examples of edge computing